Open Paper LogoOpen Paper

 )

-The complete benchmark code, including the matcher, the harness, and the LLM judge prompt, is available at the Open Paper repository under server/evals/.
+The complete benchmark code, including the matcher, the harness, and the LLM evaluator prompt, is available at the Open Paper repository under server/evals/.

 Appendix C: Additional charts